-Health Records Online gives you access to your child's records from his or her most recent visit to South Texas Health System Children's so that you can print or send them to your child's physician for follow up care.
+- Health Records Online gives you access to your most recent records from any South Texas Health System Edinburg visit so that you can print your records or send them to your physician for follow up care.

-If you need archived medical records for care received prior to 2014, or for care that is not included in Health Records Online, please read the following information about accessing your information.
+- If you need archived medical records for care you received prior to 2014, or for care that is not included in Health Records Online, please read the following information about accessing your information.

 The information contained in the patient's medical record is confidential.
 All requests for release of medical records information must be accompanied by an authorization form signed by the patient and a photo ID.
 If a patient has a representative, the representative would need to provide a copy of the Medical Power of Attorney.
 If the patient is deceased, the signature of next of kin is needed along with a copy of the death certificate.
-Death certificates are not maintained by the hospital but can be requested through the Texas Department of State Health Services.
-If for any reason, the authorization is not HIPAA compliant, the Release of Information Office will contact the patient or representative for further information at the phone number documented on the authorization.
+Death certificates are not maintained by the hospital (see death certificates information).
+If for any reason the authorization is not HIPAA compliant, the Release of Information Office will contact the patient or representative for further information at the phone number documented on the authorization.

 South Texas Health System Edinburg